spacotto/get_next_line/README.md

 >[!NOTE]
 > The returned line should include the terminating `\n` character, **except when the end of the file is reached** and the file does not end with a `\n` character.

-## Logic
+# Key Concepts
+>[!CAUTION]
-Despite being counterintuitive, when you start handleing the function, it is better to assume that your buffer had already been filled, and you're looking for the next `\n`.
+>When building the function, the majority of people start with reading into the buffer.
+However, it is better to assume that your buffer has already been filled, and you're looking for the next `\n`.

 ## Static Variable
 ### Definition